Banks get a downgrade from Moody's. Here are the 10 lenders impacted.

 The actions come after a banking crisis that started in March with the sudden collapse of Silicon Valley Bank, once the nation's 16th largest bank, when depositors grew fearful of the bank's solvency and made a classic bank run.
 Signature Bank and First Republic Bank soon followed, leading to more concerns about the banking industry's stability.

-U.S. markets fell on Tuesday as Wall Street digested the downgrades as well as the negative outlooks for some of the biggest U.S. banks, with the S&P 500 shedding 0.7% in early afternoon trading.
+U.S. markets fell on Tuesday as Wall Street digested the downgrades as well as the negative outlooks for some of the biggest U.S. banks.

-M&T Bank, one of the banks whose credit rating was cut, fell 2%.
-Truist Financial, one of the banks that Moody's said it's reviewing for a possible downgrade, fell 2.1%.
+M&T Bank, one of the banks whose credit rating was cut, fell 1.5% on Tuesday and shed another 1.4% in late morning trading on Wednesday.
+Truist Financial, one of the banks that Moody's said it is reviewing for a possible downgrade, fell 1.8% on Wednesday.

 In its report, Moody's highlighted that some of the issues that caused the banking crisis earlier this year haven't disappeared; banks are still at risk for depositors to withdraw their funds, while the current higher-interest rate environment is knocking down the value of investments lenders made when rates were super low.